erikwijmans/skynet-ddp-slurm-example/README.md

 ```

-You can change the number of GPUs and number of nodes to whatever suits your fancy, but make sure that `--ntasks-per-node` is always
+You can change the number of processes (tasks) and number of nodes to whatever suits your fancy.
+Slurm will always give you 1 GPU per process thanks to `--gpus-per-task=1`
-set to the number of GPUs you reservered.

 You can run on more than 1 nodes by setting `--nodes` to some value greater than 1.